Joe-W-Davies/FBPredictor/README.md

 ### Back testing

 Adding the `-b [ammount]` option backtests with the Kelly Critereon used as the betting strategy.
 There is also the option to use this combo with the `-f` option to fix a bet at the ammount specified by `-b`, rather than updating the total i.e. assume same bank balance of `-b [ammount]` before each bet.
 This is less risky if the updated pot gets larger.

+Using KC on the realistic three class scenarios gives positive but small returns over bookies.